City of Lincoln Tramways / Lincoln Corporation Tramways

 A superb studio portrait of Great War conductress Mary Jane Jackson and her motorman brother-in-law, George Gregory (Employee No 2).
 Original held in a private collection, courtesy of the National Tramway Museum.

-Although Conductress Jackson is wearing the usual LCT cap badge, Motorman Gregory has a Loyal North Lancashire cap badge, the wearing of regimental badges being common practice at this time.
+Although Conductress Jackson is wearing the usual LCT cap badge, Motorman Gregory has a Lincolnshire Regiment cap badge, the wearing of regimental badges being common practice at this time.

 Lincoln Corporation Tramways collar initials — nickel.
 Author's Collection.